 We could refine our model by going riding-by-riding through the 2019 results, or by looking at regional polling today, but I don’t think that level of detail is necessary.
 It’s safe to say that the party’s tragic number lies somewhere between the “all ridings are equal” estimate and the “90 weakest ridings” estimate—likely closer to the latter.

-My best estimate for the tragic number for the Greens this election is 2.4% support.
-Any less than this, and they would miss both threshold for the expense reimbursement.
+My best estimate for the Greens’ tragic number is that they need to go into voting day with 2.4% overall support.
+Any less than this, and they would miss both thresholds for the expense reimbursement.

 The Green Party’s failure to nominate a full slate of candidates puts up to $1,000,000 of public funding at risk.
 To ensure that it receives the campaign expense reimbursement, the party will need to remain above 2.4% support by election day.